pruthakjani5/pruthakjani5/README.md

 ## Hi there 👋
 <br clear="both">

-<p align="left">👋 Hello, I'm Pruthak Jani!<br>I'm a passionate AI-ML student at L.D.
+<p align="left">Hello, I'm Pruthak Jani!
+I'm a passionate AI-ML student at L.D.
 College of Engineering with a keen interest in Artificial Intelligence, Machine Learning, Data Science and Robotics.
-My journey is all about blending theoretical knowledge 📚  with practical applications 🛠️ to solve real-world problems.<br><br>🔍 Exploring: AI, ML, and Data Science and Computer Science<br>💻 Proficient in: Python  🐍, C, TensorFlow, OpenCV, MySQL  🗄️, and more<br>🚀 Learning: Cloud Computing, Deep Learning, NLP, Computer Vision<br>🌱 Goal: To build intelligent systems that make a positive impact<br>I believe in the power of technology to transform industries and improve lives.
+My journey is all about blending theoretical knowledge 📚  with practical applications 🛠️ to solve real-world problems.<br><br>🔍 Exploring: AI, ML, and Data Science, Open Source, Computer Science and Robotics <br>💻 Proficient in Python  🐍, C, TensorFlow, OpenCV, MySQL  🗄️, and more<br>🚀 Learning: Cloud Computing, Deep Learning, NLP, Computer Vision<br>🌱 Goal: To build intelligent systems that make a positive impact<br>I believe in the power of technology to transform industries and improve lives.
 I'm constantly learning, experimenting, and sharing my progress.
 Let's connect and collaborate on innovative projects!</p>

 ###